- Admissions & Aid

-Check out the table below to see some common jobs and salary information for Americans who hold a bachelor's degree in Computer Information Science, according to Payscale.
+Check out the table below to see some common jobs and salary information for those who hold a bachelor's degree in Computer Information Science, according to Payscale.

 |Career||Median Annual Salary|

 Computer Science is the study of programming and computing.
-A degree in computer science will give you the foundational skills you’ll need to pursue a career in coding or computer programming.
+A computer science degree will give you the foundational skills you’ll need to pursue a career in coding or computer programming.
 You’ll have a good understanding of the theory behind the processes involved in creating computer programs and applications.

 A degree in computer science will likely require a lot of math, as you’ll dive into the algorithms that make code work.
 You’ll also need to be analytical, as you’ll spend time modeling and analyzing problems, as well as handling and manipulating information.
 You’ll likely work independently, applying complex algorithms and writing code that makes computer processes more efficient.